jamorrison/GVSU-CIS641-PackingTheBits/docs/software_requirements_specification.md

 1. Command Line Interface Requirements
     1. The command line interface shall accept an integer for the amount of CPU threads.
     2. The command line interface shall accept a file path for the input.
-    3. The command line interface shall check the input is valid.
+    3. The command line interface shall check the inputs are valid.
     4. The command line interface shall accept a file path for the output.
     5. The command line interface shall accept an optional file of regions of interest.
     6. The command line interface shall accept an integer for chromosome bin width.